Jonnboy91/Jonnboy91/README.md

 - ⚡ I have over 8 years of experience in sales and recruitment, but my passion for technology took me back to school
 - 👨🏼‍🎓 I'm currently studying Information and Communication Technology at [Metropolia University of Applied Sciences](https://metropolia.fi)
 - 💻 I’m currently working on SIMHE-app project as a mobile developer (Flutter/dart) (read more from https://www.metropolia.fi/en/rdi/rdi-projects/simheapp-ii).
-- 💪 Random fact: I'm undefeated in a boxing ring (welllll I got one match under my belt and never stepping in the ring again, might be the reason for that 😄)
+- 💪 Random fact: I'm undefeated in a boxing ring (welllll to be honest I got one match under my belt and never stepping in the ring again, might be the reason for that 😄)

 ### Connect with me: